This PDF is the current document as it appeared on Public Inspection on 01/14/2013 at 08:45 am.

 Applicants have received a temporary order exempting them from section 9(a) of the Act, with respect to an injunction entered against J.P.
-Morgan Securities LLC (“JPMS”) on July 8, 2011 by the United States District Court for the District of New Jersey (“Injunction”) until the Commission takes final action on an application for a permanent order.
+Morgan Securities LLC (“JPMS”), EMC Mortgage, LLC (“EMC”), Bear Stearns Asset Backed Securities I, LLC (“BSABS”), Structured Asset Mortgage Investments II, Inc. (“SAMI”), SACO I Inc. (“SACO”) and J.P.
+Morgan Acceptance Corporation I (“JPMAC”) (together, the “Defendants”) on January 8, 2013, by the United States District Court for the District of Columbia (“Injunction”) until the Commission takes final action on an application for a permanent order.
 Applicants also have applied for a permanent order.

-JPMS; Bear Stearns Asset Management Inc. (“BSAM”), Bear Stearns Health Innoventures Management, L.L.C. (“BSHIM”), BSCGP Inc. (“BSGCP”), Constellation Growth Capital LLC (“Constellation”), Constellation Ventures Management II, LLC (“Constellation II”), Highbridge Capital Management, LLC (“Highbridge”), JF International Management Inc. (“JFIMI”), JPMorgan Asset Management (UK) Limited (“JPMAMUK”), JPMorgan Distribution Services, Inc. (“JPMDS”), J.P.
+JPMS, EMC, BSABS, SAMI, SACO, JPMAC, Bear Stearns Asset Management Inc. (“BSAM”), Bear Stearns Health Innoventures Management, L.L.C. (“BSHIM”), BSCGP Inc. (“BSGCP”), Constellation Growth Capital LLC (“Constellation”), Constellation Ventures Management II, LLC (“Constellation II”), Highbridge Capital Management, LLC (“Highbridge”), JF International Management Inc. (“JFIMI”), JPMorgan Distribution Services, Inc. (“JPMDS”), J.P.
 Morgan Institutional Investments, Inc. (“JPMII”), J.P.
 Morgan Investment Management Inc. (“JPMIM”), J.P.
-Morgan Latin America Management Company, LLC (“JPMLAM”), J.P.
 Morgan Partners, LLC (“JPMP”), J.P.
-Morgan Private Investments Inc. (“JPMPI”), OEP Co-Investors Management II, Ltd. (“OEP II”), OEP Co-Investors Management III, Ltd. (“OEP III,” and together with OEP II, the “OEP Entities”), Security Capital Research & Management Incorporated (“Security Capital”), Sixty Wall Street GP Corporation (“Sixty Wall GP”), Sixty Wall Street Management Company, LLC (“Sixty Wall Management”) and Technology Coinvestors Management, LLC (“TCM”) (each an “Applicant” and collectively, the “Applicants”).
+Morgan Private Investments Inc. (“JPMPI”), OEP Co-Investors Management II, Ltd. (“OEP II”), OEP Co-Investors Management III, Ltd. (“OEP III,” and together with OEP II, the “OEP Entities”), Security Capital Research & Management Incorporated (“Security Capital”), Sixty Wall Street GP Corporation (“Sixty Wall GP”) and Sixty Wall Street Management Company, LLC (“Sixty Wall Management”) (each an “Applicant” and collectively, the “Applicants”).

 Hearing or Notification of Hearing: